Momen-Sanad/GraphicsProjTempName/docs/Phase 3 plan.md

 first, do the most basic game loop then extend it according to the time constraint

-player class that inherits from entity player class extend new functionalities player move player block player atk player dodge
+player class that inherits from Entity player class extend new functionalities like:

-player : Entity
+-  move
+- block
+- atk
+- dodge

-player extends a camera attribute <- camera component gets attached
+player extends a camera attribute <- camera component gets attached and so on

-enemies : Entity

-cursader : player
-cursader extends functionalities needed
+Enemy inherits from Entity

+Cursader is an object from Player which sets all needed attributes accordingly

-void CreatePlayer(){
+void CreatePlayer() ->
 	player is a unique pointer
 	player is also a parent
-	player has children -> player mesh (body) player mesh has a child -> weapon (whatever weapon types) }
+	player has children -> player mesh (body) player mesh has a child -> weapon (whatever weapon types)

 ### Basic:

 	This satisfies project requirements